Repulsive fermions and shell effects on the surface of a sphere: Non-interacting fermion gas

-In Fig. \ref{fig 1}-(b) we compare the flat two-dimensional equation of state $\mu_\parallel(n, T)$ - provided by the semiclassical approximation - with the exact result on the sphere, $\mu_\parallel(n, T, R)$.
-The latter is obtained by numerically inverting Eq. (\ref{Average number}), which is in turn also evaluated numerically (see Appendix \ref{Appendix B} for more details), fixing the average number of fermions $N$ on the sphere.
-In particular, we plot the chemical potential per particle, $\mu_\parallel/N$, which is made dimensionless by introducing the sphere energy scale $\zeta=\hbar^2/(mR^2)$.
-Accordingly, all the other quantities are also made dimensionless.
 In this way, since $nR^2=N/(4\pi)$ (dimensionless), and given that the zero-temperature limit of Eq. (\ref{mu as funct of n semiclass}) yields $\varepsilon_F= \hbar^2 \pi n/m$, then semiclassically $\varepsilon_F/(N \zeta) = 0.25 $, regardless of the number of fermions $N$.
-At fixed $N$, we observe deviations between the semiclassical (dashed lines) and exact (solid lines) solutions at low temperatures, while convergence to the semiclassical solution is recovered at high temperatures.
-In the low temperature range, the semiclassical approximation fails to accurately describe the exact behavior since the discreteness of the spectrum in this case can't be ignored.
+At fixed $N$, we observe deviations between the semiclassical solutions ( black dotted line) and exact (colored solid and dashed lines) at low temperatures, while convergence to the semiclassical solution is recovered at high temperatures.
+In the low temperature regime, the semiclassical approximation fails to accurately describe the exact behavior since the discreteness of the spectrum in this case cannot be ignored.
 Such discretization of the energy levels is an intrinsic property of the spherical surface (due to the finite size of the system) and gives rise to non-trivial shell effects.
 Depending on whether the Fermi level is more or less than half-filled, the chemical potential either rises or drops sharply as soon as $T \ne 0$ to conserve the total particle number as $N$ is kept fixed.
 At higher temperatures, once several excited states become thermally accessible, all curves gradually approach the semiclassical behavior.
+Moreover, as the number of atoms increases, the discrepancy between the exact discrete summation and the semiclassical continuous approximation decreases throughout the temperature range.